Fax for physical therapy clinics

 Fax for Physical Therapy: Referrals, Insurance, and Patient Records

-Physical therapy clinics send and receive faxes every single day.
-Physician referrals, insurance pre-authorizations, progress notes, discharge summaries.
-If your front desk still relies on a physical fax machine, there is a faster way.
+Physical therapy clinics may send referrals, insurance pre-authorizations, progress notes, and discharge summaries by fax.
+If your front desk still relies on a physical machine, an outbound browser workflow may be simpler.

 By FaxDrop Team··5 min read